turbot/pipes-docs/docs/workspaces/connections.md

 ![](/images/docs/pipes/pipes_workspace_connection_advanced.png)

 To delete a connection, click the gear icon for the connection that you wish to delete.
 On the **settings** tab, click  **Delete Connection**.
 You will be prompted to confirm deletion.
-Enter the connection handle then click **Delete Connection**.
+Enter the connection handle, then click **Delete Connection**.

 To delete a folder, click the gear icon for the folder that you wish to delete.
 On the **settings** tab, click **Delete Folder**.
 You will be prompted to confirm deletion.
 Enter the folder title, then click **Delete Folder**.